 For the parent working at a grocery store, saving everything they can to give their child a shot, those numbers are not just inconvenient.
 They are a barrier.

 Online platforms have changed what is available at lower price points.
-Here is what a platform like SelectiveReady offers for $79, compared to a $5,000 coaching college enrolment.
+Here is what a platform like SelectiveReady offers through a 3-day Pro trial, then a $15-$30/month plan, compared to a $5,000 coaching college enrolment.

 |---|---|---|